Skip Navigation

 Illustration of how Salesforce Essentials helps improve sales pipeline.
 Statistic: Customers report 38% sales productivity

-As you go, keep in mind that selling is a process that should change and evolve continually for the best results.
+As you go, remember that selling is a process that should change and evolve continually for the best results.
 It can be as simple or as complex as you make it, but there are no sure bets, no failsafe techniques, no guarantees.

 So be sure to take time each month to iron out what’s been working and what hasn’t.
 Where does your pipeline get clogged?
 Do you need to change up your tactics or teams?
 What feedback have you heard from customers about the process?
 Stay fluid and flexible to maximize your team, pipeline, and revenue.